 The types of securities included in the investment portfolio of our captive insurance subsidiaries typically include U.S. Treasury or other U.S. government securities as well as corporate debt securities with maturities ranging from 1 to 10 years.
 These securities are classified as available-for-sale and are valued based upon quoted market prices or using discounted cash flows when quoted market prices are not available.
 The amortized cost of debt securities, which approximates fair value, held by our captive insurance subsidiaries is adjusted for amortization of premiums and accretion of discounts to maturity.
 Our investment in Liberty is also accounted for as an available-for-sale security.
 Liberty operates regional shopping centers and is the owner of other retail assets throughout the United Kingdom.
 Liberty is a U.K. FTSE 100 listed company.
 Liberty converted into a U.K. Real Estate Investment Trust (REIT) on January 1, 2007.
 Our interest in Liberty is adjusted to their quoted market price, including a related foreign exchange component.
-Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized and recorded in other income, and includes the effect of changes in foreign exchange rates on foreign currency denominated investments.
-However, if we determine a decline in value is other than temporary, then we recognize the unrealized loss in earnings to write down the investments to fair value.
+Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized or until any unrealized loss is deemed to be other-than-temporary.